 “Subscription Term” means the time period during which You are provided access to the Service Offerings, as specified when you register for the Service Offerings.

 “Support Policy” means the then-current version of the Service Offering Support Policy document available at http://support.run.pivotal.io, which we may modify from time to time.

 “Third Party Content” means third party data, Content, services, or applications, including open source software.

 “Third Party Terms” means the then-current version of the third-party terms applicable to any Third Party Content.

-“Usage Data” means information regarding Your use of the Service Offerings, such as information on the amount of computing and storage resources purchased or consumed, user counts, and third party licenses consumed.
+“Usage Data” means information regarding Your use of the Service Offerings, such as information on the amount of computing and storage resources purchased or consumed, applications, application components, and application dependency data, user counts, and third party licenses consumed.
 Usage Data may also include information related to the use of optional or third party or co-branded services provided to You through the Service Offering.

 “Your Content” means any Content published or displayed through the Service Offerings by You, Your authorized users (our otherwise through Your account), or any third party users who access any service You provide with the Service Offerings.
 Your Content includes Relationship Data, but does not include Usage Data.

 1.1 Generally .
 All access to, and use of, any Service Offerings are subject to the terms and conditions of this Agreement.
 We may deliver the Service Offering to You with the assistance of our affiliates, licensors and service providers.
 You will comply with all laws, rules and regulations applicable to Your use of the Service Offering, and with the Third Party Terms, the Service Descriptions, and the Support Policy.